pasiol/merge_koskidata2primusdata/README.md

 ### Duplicates

-If same student is duplicate on the Koski data, getting following error on merging, when validation is on.
+If same student are duplicate on the Koski data, getting following error on merging.
+Same study right references multiple times to the same Primus student id.
+Data is somehow corrupted.
+Validation is the default option.

         CRITICAL - Merging KOSKI data and Primus data failed. error: Merge keys are not unique in left dataset; not a one-to-one merge
         INFO - Duplicated identifiers on Koski report: [NNNNNN, NNNNNN, NNNNNN]